-Our North, Our Future: 2021-2026 will grow economic resilience through focused investment aligned to geographic regions of growth, provide organisations, including Indigenous organisations, support grants and enable greater digital connectivity.
+Our North, Our Future, 2021-2026 will grow economic resilience through focused investment aligned to geographic regions of growth, provide business, including Indigenous businesses, support grants to diversify operations and enable greater digital connectivity.
 This investment complements the delivery of Australian Government initiatives including the JobMaker Plan, the Digital Business Plan, Gas Fired Recovery, Ag2030 and the Modern Manufacturing Strategy in the north.